kaltura/kaltura-player-js/docs/configuration.md

 * **Local Storage (Browser)** - This is the user preferences configuration, which is saved in the local storage of the browser.
 * **Default Player Configuration** - The default player configuration is defined internally by the player.

-When the player builds its runtime configuration, it will need to how to built the configuration correctly according to the strength of each configuration, which is as follows (#1 is strongest; #4 is weakest):
+When the player builds its runtime configuration, it will need to how to built the configuration correctly according to the priority of each configuration, which is as follows (#1 is highest; #4 is lowest):

 1. **Local Storage**
 2. **Application**